Skip to main content

 DirectionExamples

-Server → clientTranscript deltas, AI utterance markers, tool-call envelopes, runtime status, session end.
+Server → clientAssistant chat, transcript deltas, tool-call envelopes, TTS audio chunks (audio_playback), runtime status, session end.

 The full message catalogue lives in the SDK reference under Channel protocol.
 That page is the authoritative one for message shapes — they evolve with each SDK release.